Tutankhamun: Legacy

 Tutankhamun's fame is primarily the result of his well-preserved tomb and the global exhibitions of his associated artifacts.
 As Jon Manchip White writes, in his foreword to the 1977 edition of Carter's The Discovery of the Tomb of Tutankhamun, "The pharaoh who in life was one of the least esteemed of Egypt's Pharaohs has become in death the most renowned".

 The discoveries in the tomb were prominent news in the 1920s.
 Tutankhamen came to be called by a modern neologism, "King Tut".
 Ancient Egyptian references became common in popular culture, including Tin Pan Alley songs; the most popular of the latter was "Old King Tut" by Harry Von Tilzer from 1923, which was recorded by such prominent artists of the time as Jones & Hare and Sophie Tucker.
 "King Tut" became the name of products, businesses, and the pet dog of U.S. President Herbert Hoover.
-While The Treasures of Tutankhamun exhibit was touring the United States in 1978, comedian Steve Martin wrote a novelty song King Tut.
+While The Treasures of Tutankhamun exhibit was touring the United States in 1978, comedian Steve Martin wrote a novelty song "King Tut".
 Originally performed on Saturday Night Live, the song was released as a single and sold over a million copies.
+In 2023, an extinct whale discovered in the Eocene deposits of Egypt was named Tutcetus, after Tutankhamun, due to the small size and immature age of the type specimen.